sg-s/xolotl/docs/source/howdoi.rst

   V_clamp(ceil(nSteps*3/4), 1) = -50;
   x.V_clamp = V_clamp;

-...specify simulation time step and other integration parameters?
+specify simulation time step and other integration parameters?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specify the time step by setting ``x.dt`` in milliseconds.
 Specify the simulation time by setting